Introduction

 The Service intervention programme is based partly on the National Trading Standards Board (NTSB) risk scheme and intervention frequencies indicated by the Food Law Code of Practice (as below), partly based on intelligence obtained from a variety of sources and partly based on sector specific surveys (surveillance) to obtain intelligence that will inform future interventions in that sector.

-Food Interventions at primary production premises are carried out mainly by suitably trained and qualified animal health officers and the majority are identified in the agriculture/animal health work plan.
+Food Interventions at primary production premises are carried out mainly by suitably trained and qualified animal health officers and details of interventions are included in the annual Feed Service Plan.

 All businesses are risk-assessed for Trading Standards purposes based on the NTSB national risk assessment scheme.
 This allows enforcement activities to be targeted towards appropriate businesses and trade sectors.

-In line with our approach in the previous three years in 2024/2025 the NTSB risk assessment criteria of low, lower medium, upper medium and high will only be used partially to determine the enforcement activities included in the plan.
+In line with our approach in the previous four years in 2025/26 the NTSB risk assessment criteria of low, lower medium, upper medium and high will only be used partially to determine the enforcement activities included in the plan.

 The NTSB Minimum Intervention Rating Intervals will not be followed in the case of premises rated Upper Medium, Lower Medium or Low risk due to the broader commitments of the Service, to other areas of work.

-Routine interventions have returned to normal since the Covid-19 pandemic and for the past two years the service resumed routine interventions focusing on high-priority, high-risk premises to ensure resources were directed most effectively.
+The service conducts routine interventions focusing on high-priority, high-risk premises to ensure resources are directed most effectively.
 This service has been committed to reviewing and updating existing risk bands on high-risk food businesses through a series of physical inspections and the use of alternative enforcement strategies followed by a desktop risk assessment.
-It is estimated to take three years to complete this review and is subject to the ongoing situation relating to Covid-19 and other external factors that are likely to have an impact on resources.
-This year the service will carry out a similar level of high-risk food premise inspections with a total of 100 interventions split between physical inspections and the use of an alternative enforcement strategy.
+This year the service will carry out a similar level of high-risk food premises inspections with a total of 100 interventions split between physical inspections and the use of an alternative enforcement strategy.

 Planned intervention indicative number – while no inspections are specifically programmed to low- or medium-risk food premises the service has two project areas of work that will involve sampling and/or inspections at a selection of these premises.